SDR Metrics That Actually Matter (and the Ones That Don't)

 Meetings Booked (Qualified)

 The primary output metric for most SDR teams.
-Count only meetings that meet your qualification criteria — ICP fit, authority level, identified pain or interest.
+Count only meetings that meet your qualification criteria.
 Meetings booked with unqualified prospects waste AE time and poison the SDR-AE relationship.

-These numbers vary by industry, deal complexity, and whether the SDR is handling inbound, outbound, or both.
-Track your own team’s numbers over 90 days to establish internal benchmarks before comparing to industry data.
+These vary by industry, deal complexity, and whether the SDR handles inbound, outbound, or both.
+Track your own numbers over 90 days to establish internal benchmarks before comparing to industry data.

 Meeting Show Rate